Granular Energy platform's capabilities

 What Granular Energy does

 Granular Energy is a portfolio management platform for organisations that buy and sell green energy, primarily energy suppliers, utilities, traders, and some corporates.
 Its core purpose is to manage the full lifecycle of energy attributes and associated certificates (EACs): from contract capture, through allocating supply to demand, reconciling incoming certificate deliveries, to actioning allocations with actual certificate transfers/redemptions and reporting to end consumers and buyers.
+The platform accommodates any level of portfolio complexity, from a handful of customers with monthly data to high numbers of metering point with multiple layers of hierarchies, and volumes defined at (sub-)hourly resolution.

 The platform models all components of a portfolio: the supply side (own-operated plants, PPAs, market purchases, etc.) and the demand side (consumer demand, market sales, etc.).
 A central workflow connects supply to demand: the allocation.
 This is the process of mapping supply volumes to demand obligations.
 This automated allocation process can operate at the finest time resolution, down to sub-hourly intervals, giving platform users unique capabilities.

-Granular Energy Platform — End-to-End Certificate Lifecycle
+End-to-End Certificate Lifecycle

 Key concepts and how they relate

-Portfolio is the foundation.
+Portfolio modelling is the foundation.
 Users capture all their contracts on both the buy (supply) and sell (demand) side.
-The supply side includes consumption meters (contracted under a green energy supply contract), production devices (PPAs or own-operated assets), and standalone buy and sell deals (fixed-volume certificate trades).
+This includes consumption meters (contracted under a green energy supply contract), production devices (PPAs or own-operated assets), and standalone buy and sell deals (unbundled certificate trades).
+On the demand side, the platform supports flexible portfolio hierarchies, from individual metering points up through sites, customers, and customer groups, allowing organisations to model their retail book at whatever level of structural detail their reporting commitments require.
+Custom tags can be applied to meters and contract periods to reflect product types, tariffs, or EAC quality requirements, enabling precise tracking and reporting across any segment of the portfolio.

 Read more about delivery monitoring.